kingslycb/eDNAcheck-tool/README.md

 .csv, .xlsx, or .tab.
 Required columns: Species and/or Genus name, Latitude (or Lat, decimal degrees), Longitude (or Lon, decimal degrees).
 Optional columns include: collection/observation year (Year, YYYY) or collection/observation date (Date, YYYY-MM-DD).

 The output file (.xlsx) summarizes top occurrence matches per sample.
 The number of matches  in the output file is user-defined and ranges from 1 to all available occurrence records.
 The default is 10.
-The output is occampanied by an interactive map with occurence matches.
+The output is accompanied by an interactive map with occurence matches.

 eDNAcheck provides two validation options: